 The agreement meant that civil servants would run any announcement by Key’s office before releasing it to the media or public.
 Just so he could be prepared, not that he’d want to prevent or alter the response before it was handed out.

 Today we have Jacinda Ardern who has a team of people who tightly control what the media and public get to hear.
-And if her people can’t control it, they trump it with some other event; a child’s birthday, engagement announcement, marriage announcement, anything will do to flick the focus away from what really matters, to disrupt the news cycle.
+And if her people can’t control it, they trump it with some other event; a child’s birthday, engagement announcement, marriage announcement, apologizing for some historical event, anything will do to flick the focus away from what really matters, to disrupt the news cycle.

 This week, Stuff columnist and reporter Andrea Vance turned her attention to this very issue in what can only be called a gutsy pop at Ardern and her government.
 Remember Stuff (and other media outlets) has been given millions of your dollars by the government.